Leandro-Bertoluzzi/remote-cnc/README.md

 # 2. Set up your Python environment
 # Option 1: If you use Conda
-conda env create -f environment.yml conda activate cnc-admin
+conda env create -f conda/environment-dev.yml conda activate cnc-admin-dev

 # Option 2: If you use venv and pip
-$ pip install -r requirements.txt
+$ python -m venv env-dev
 # Activate your environment according to your OS:
 # https://docs.python.org/3/tutorial/venv.html
+$ pip install -r pip/requirements-dev.txt

 # 3. Copy and (optionally) configure the .env file
 cp .env.example .env